-PHIL 3

-Intro to Issues/Phil, Psych & Religion
+PHIL 3 Intro to Issues/Phil, Psych & Religion 54 hours lecture Grading: letter grade or pass/no pass

 The course compares and integrates insights from three interrelated disciplines-philosophy, psychology, and religion that correspond to the intellectual, emotional, and spiritual dimensions of human existence.
 Students learn the four basic foundations of knowledge: reason, authority, the senses, and experience that are used by each of the three disciplines in their search for truth.
 Following this framework, the course surveys a wide variety of theories and beliefs and offers a critical analysis comparing their similarities and differences.
 Students explore, discuss, and evaluate the basic positions of most of the world's great philosophers, psychologists, and theologians from Socrates and Descartes to Sartre, from Freud and Skinner to Maslow, and from Buddha and Jesus to Buber.

-PHIL 4
+Transferable to UC or CSU; see counselor for limitations

-History of Ancient Philosophy

-ENGL 105 or ESL 34X and PHIL 6
+PHIL 4 (C-ID PHIL 130) History of Ancient Philosophy 54 hours lecture Recommended Preparation: ENGL 105 or ESL 34X and PHIL 6 Grading: letter grade

 This course addresses ancient western philosophy with emphasis on the development of Greek philosophy from the Pre-Socratics through Aristotle and may also include Stoic, Hellenistic, Roman, medieval or non-western thinkers.
 An emphasis will be placed on reading ancient primary texts critically.
+Transferable to UC or CSU; see counselor for limitations